 - All updates of WordPress & plugins as required – this also includes troubleshooting should there be a conflict.
 If a plugin breaks your site, I will troubleshoot to do my best to fix it and if for some reason the plugin is no longer functional I will provide recommendations on what would be your best next step

 - Up-time Monitoring – Too much downtime can affect your search rankings and user experience.
 If your site experiences any downtime I’ll know and we can monitor to see if it’s something that needs to correct.
 This could mean a change in hosts.

 - Optimization Monitoring – I will monitor your sites speed and how well it’s working.
 If there is a significant issue with your optimization I will provide recommendations and next steps.

 - As you need it technical support* – All Geek in Your Pocket Clients get as you need it technical support.
 So if you’re stuck with your site and need help, I’m just an email away and for the majority of tasks it’s only $75 to get things fixed.
 Occasionally, you may have a larger task and if this is the case I will provide a personalized quote for you.

 - Basic email support – I really am an email away.
 For many things you can just shoot me an email and I’m happy to answer them the best I can.
 This may include asking for a plugin recommendation or even software advice.
 I’m here to help in anyway I can.
 If I feel the email crosses into a support request I will let you know.

 - Monthly status report – Get a detailed report every month of everything that has been completed on your website.

-- Optional Web Hosting – for an additional $5 per month I can also host your website for you.
+- Optional Web Hosting – I can also host your website for you.
 If you choose this, the migration from your current host to my service is included.